Back to Blog

 • You are responsible for the server's reputation as a mail sender

-• You are responsible for configuring the records that determine whether your email gets delivered
+• You are responsible for configuring the DNS records that determine whether your email gets delivered

 • When something goes wrong, you are the system administrator